 In 2017, upon the recommendation of the Compensation Committee, the Board of Directors granted option awards to two Executive Officers for a total of 5,185 shares.
-The option awards included performance-based contingent-vesting option awards to Mr. Koch and one other Executive Officer on January 1, 2017.
+The option awards included performancebased contingent-vesting option awards to Mr. Koch and one other Executive Officer on January 1, 2017.
 The number of shares that may become exercisable pursuant to these awards is dependent upon the Company achieving certain compounded annual growth rate targets based on depletions growth in Fiscal Year 2019 over Fiscal Year 2016.
 The determination of the eligibility for vesting of these options will be made by the Compensation Committee before March 1, 2020.
 If the primary depletions target is achieved, 33% of the eligible shares will vest on March 1, 2020, 33% of the eligible shares will vest on January 1, 2021, and 34% of the eligible shares will on January 1, 2022, contingent on continued employment on the applicable vesting dates and subject to accelerated vesting upon the occurrence of certain specified events.
-If the secondary depletions target is achieved, 16.5% of the eligible shares will vest on January 1, 2021, and 17% of the eligible shares will on January 1, 2022, contingent on continued and the primary depletions target is achieved and subject to accelerated vesting upon the occurrence of certain specified events.
-If the secondary depletions target is achieved and 17% of the eligible shares will on January 1, 2022, contingent on continued employment on the applicable vesting dates and subject to accelerated vesting upon the occurrence of certain specified events.
+If the secondary depletions target is achieved and the primary depletions target is not achieved, 16.5% of the eligible shares will vest on March 1, 2020, 16.5% of the eligible shares will vest on January 1, 2021, and 17% of the eligible shares will on January 1, 2022, contingent on continued employment on the applicable vesting dates and subject to accelerated vesting upon the occurrence of certain specified events.
 The options will lapse to the extent that the depletions targets are not met.